tidyverse/tidyverse.org/content/blog/2019-12-odbc-1-2-0/index.markdown

 ```

 The biggest improvements in this release are related to querying within schemas, an API for immediate execution, and a new `timezone_out` parameter to control the displayed time of timezones returned by the query.
+See the [change log](https://cloud.r-project.org/web/packages/odbc/news/news.html) for the full set of changes for this release.

 ## Querying schemas

 Use `DBI::Id()` reference a table within a schema.
 This will allow odbc to handle any quoting necessary for your particular database. e.g. you can write to a table named `my.iris` even if there is a schema named `my`.

 ```{r, eval = FALSE}
 library(DBI)